 Monitor social media channels

-Only 3 percent of tweets about your business will include a “@yourbusiness” tag.
+Conversocial reported that only 3 percent of tweets about your business will include a “@yourbusiness” tag.
 That means 97 percent of the posts would-be and current customers are making about you and your product aren’t going to show up on your social media accounts.
 Additionally, you have customers waiting for answers in less than an hour—do you have someone poised to respond when necessary?

 Solicit customer reviews